Dimension-Free Multimodal Sampling via Preconditioned Annealed Langevin Dynamics: Annealed Langevin Dynamics

+Finally, the linear choice of $\kappa_t$ is made only for clarity: all arguments below extend to regular decreasing schedules with $\kappa_0=1$ and $\kappa_T=0$.

-\textbf{Step 2 (time-inhomogeneous dynamics).} We then define a diffusion driven by a time-dependent score $\nabla\log\rho_t^d$: starting from $\rho_0^d$, the dynamics is gradually driven toward the target $\rho_T^d=\rho_\star^d$.
-Specifically, we initialize $X_0^d\sim\rho_0^d$ and evolve the ALD diffusion
+\textbf{Step 2 (time-inhomogeneous dynamics).} We next define a Langevin diffusion driven by the time-dependent drift $\nabla\log\rho_t^d$: starting from the initial smoothed law, the dynamics uses progressively less smoothed scores as $t$ approaches $T$.
+Specifically, we initialize $X_0^d\sim\rho_0^d$ and evolve where $(W_t^d)_{t\ge 0}$ is a standard Brownian motion in $\mathbb{R}^d$, and $\Gamma^d$ is a positive-definite matrix, diagonal in the basis $(e_j)_{j=1}^d$ with eigenvalues $(\gamma_j)_{j=1}^d$.
+The matrix $\Gamma^d$ acts as a preconditioner, and its role will be discussed later.

-where $(W_t^d)_{t\ge 0}$ is a standard Brownian motion in $\mathbb{R}^d$, and $\Gamma^d$ is a positive-definite matrix, also diagonal in the basis $(e_j)_{j=1}^d$ with eigenvalues $(\gamma_j)_{j=1}^d$, whose role as a preconditioner will be discussed later.
-The corresponding ALD output distribution, which we use as an \emph{approximation} of $\rho_\star^d$, is the law at time $T$
+The ALD output distribution, which we use as an approximation of $\rho_\star^d$, is the law of the process at the final time: